Raselll/C-and-maze-game/README.md

 # C and maze game
-C++ based School Assignment.
+C++ based School Assignment
-The last assignment consisted of making a maze game where we had to put all our gain knowledge acquired
+The last assignment consisted of making a maze game where I've putted all my gained knowledge acquired into making a game